Today, I will be presenting my official NFL Mock Draft 2.0 to celebrate NFL Free Agency.

 23. New England Patriots: Jordan Love, QB, Utah State

 No one knows exactly what is going to happen with Tom Brady, but the signs are all pointing to him taking snaps for a team outside of Foxborough next season.
 The Patriots have not needed a quarterback in 20 years, but that will be the case soon whether Brady stays or goes.
 Love has extremely enticing physical tools, but could use a lot of work on his consistency above the shoulders.
 Who better to unlock Love’s potential than Bill Belicheck?
-This pick would be an absolute home run.
+This pick is a home run.

 24. New Orleans Saints: Justin Jefferson, WR, LSU

-The Saints likely would have taken Jordan Love if he had gotten past New England here.
+In my opinion, the Saints would have taken Jordan Love if he had gotten past New England here.
 Since he is no longer on the table for them, New Orleans elects to improve their receiving corps outside of Michael Thomas with a familiar face.
-Hometown hero Justin Jefferson shined at LSU catching passes from Joe Burrow this season, and with Drew Brees committed to returning to NOLA for another season, this is an excellent fit for Jefferson as he transitions to the pros.
+Hometown hero Justin Jefferson shined at LSU.
+Jefferson caught passes from Joe Burrow this season, and with Drew Brees committed to returning to NOLA for another season, this is an excellent fit for Jefferson as he transitions to the pros.

 25. Minnesota Vikings: Trevon Diggs, CB, Alabama